Resend my activation email : Register : Log in

 Almot piston only 4k miles old.
 Used the gudeon and clips that came with it.
 I had to put this new one in as the old piston had a piston ring retaining pin recess into the piston allowing a ring to turn and get caught up in the exhaust port- thankfully little damage from that too.

 Barrel is gouged but thankfully mostly only below the side/exhange port which is good.
 Might put another new piston in again.
 But cut the clip ends shorter to reduce likelihood of fatigue on the bend allowing the end to flex off.
 It's not rare for this to happen, i'm just disapointed.
-Laughing These sort of set backs continually occur, as one might expect with a selection of older motorcycles.
+Laughing These sort of set backs continually seem to occur to me.
+Too many machines you see.
+Laughing

 ____________________